-All parents are driven by an overwhelming need and desire to protect their children.
-We believe our job is to keep them safe and to make life as stress free for them as we can while they are young.
+All parents are driven by an overwhelming desire to protect their children.
+We believe our job is to keep them safe and to grant them a carefree way of life while they are young.

 Child development research, as well as years of experience working directly with children and families, has led me to believe that honesty and open dialogue with our children around difficult topics serves them best.
 Children have an innate, almost uncanny ability to perceive confusion, anxiety, or sadness in the people around them.
 They also quickly become aware of when there is a crisis in their family, community, or in the larger world.

 When you are struggling with any kind of issue, be it personal or outside the family, it is almost guaranteed that your child will know something is amiss, even if they have no idea what the problem is.
 Some children will ask questions and try to get more information to reach understanding.
 Other children might be just as likely to withdraw, feel confused and anxious, or do their best to ignore anything they are feeling or hearing that they don’t understand.

 A big mistake that so many of us make with our children is to avoid topics and keep information secret, not realizing that we can talk with them about almost anything as long as the language used and the concepts presented are appropriate for the child’s developmental stage.

 Below is a great process to follow when talking with children, ages 3-10, about difficult topics, along with some sample language:

 - Ask your child what they know already.—”What did you hear about the boy in your class who is sick?”
 Or, “Did you notice mommy was sad when she put you to bed last night?”

 - Clarify and give information, but not too much.—”The boy has a very bad illness so he needs a lot of help from the doctors and nurses.
 But he is so sick even they may not be able to help him” Or, “I was very sad yesterday because someone decided to hurt some very good people, even though they had done nothing wrong.”